Migratory Bird Program

 This position is non-competitive.
 Open to the public.

 The selected candidate must be fluent in English, have a valid driver's license and be at least 18 years old.

-The selected candidate must possess and maintain adequate physical flexibility, strength and stamina to perform the duties (including work outside in inclement weather, work outside for extended periods), work independently, lift 50 pounds, and work well with other staff and members of the public.
+The selected candidate must possess and maintain adequate physical flexibility, strength and stamina to perform the duties (including work outside in inclement weather, work outside for extended periods), work independently, operate a kayak, lift 50 pounds, drive a 4-wheel drive truck and work well with other staff and members of the public.

 · A college degree in biological sciences or coursework in wildlife management or a related field.
 Candidates with work experience in a related field may be considered.

 · Experience conducting field work and collecting biological information.

 · Attention to detail and the ability to follow directions and work cooperatively with others, as well as independently.

 · Willingness to work long hours in field, day or night as program needs dictate.

 · Ability to operate a kayak, lift 50 pounds, and drive a 4-wheel drive truck.

 1. Incumbents in these classes who are assigned as patrol persons or supervisors of small recreational units will perform emergency first aid as needed and will be required to obtain and retain a Basic First Aid Certificate.